-Getting support and 'buy-in' from board level down is important.
-It ensures that the process is endorsed at the highest level and that any actions that arise have senior leadership support.
-The first step is starting a conversation at senior leadership level to define what they want the culture journey to be like.
-This conversation should be open and transparent and shared with staff in the organisation.
+Getting support and 'buy-in' from the board to the ward is important.
+It ensures that the process is endorsed and that any actions that arise have senior leadership support.
+The first step is starting a conversation to define what the culture should be like and to define and plan the journey towards this vision.
+This conversation should be open, transparent and shared with staff in the organisation.

-You will need to consider how your organisation is structured and which department or directorate is best placed to lead this work and who will ultimately take responsibility for acting on the outcomes.
+You will need to consider how your organisation is structured, which department or directorate is best placed to lead this work and who will ultimately take responsibility for acting on the outcomes.

-For example, in larger organisations, this might be human resources (HR) or the organisational development (OD) or transformation team.
+For example, in larger organisations, this might be human resources (HR) or the organisational development (OD) or the transformation team.
 In a smaller organisation, or in a defined area, it may be a ward manager or team leader.